Andrew House

 Can J Kidney Health Dis · 2022

-Researchers in Ontario used a participatory photography method called Photovoice to explore resilience and quality of life among adults receiving long-term hemodialysis.
-Participants used various camera technologies to document their daily lives and led focus groups to determine how their images and personal stories should be shared with the public.
-This collaborative approach aims to empower patients as community informants and develop new ways to raise awareness about living with chronic kidney disease.
+The Renal Community Photo Initiative used a participatory photography method called Photovoice to explore resilience and quality of life among adult hemodialysis patients in Ontario, Canada.
+Participants used various photographic technologies to capture their daily lives and met in focus groups to discuss their experiences and direct how their images should be shared publicly.
+The project successfully gathered over 1600 images and handwritten logs, establishing a participant-led model to raise public awareness about living with chronic kidney disease.

 Immunosuppressant Medication Use in Patients with Kidney Allograft Failure: A Prospective Multicenter Canadian Cohort Study.